Skip to content

 HTTPRouteDefines hostname, path matching, and backend service targets

-external-gatewayThe shared public gateway for tenant HTTP traffic
+external-gatewayThe shared public gateway serving tenant traffic over HTTPS

 Platform DNSProvides the stable public entrypoint behind Kupe-hosted traffic